mckafeh/kubernetes/ArgoCD/README.md

 # Create a new Application

 Once you are logged in, you can create a new application in ArgoCD.
 Click on the + New App button on the top right corner of the UI.
-This will open a form where you can specify the details of your application or you rollout the application.yaml to your cluster to create a new application.
+This will open a form where you can specify the details of your application or you can rollout an application via the cli

 In the General tab, specify the following details: